Alaska Dog Bite Injury Attorney

 at 123 per 100 million people per year as opposed to the rest of the nation’s

 statistics coming in at 7.1 per 100 million people per year.
 Dog bites

-are concerning these incidents and who may be liable for your injuries.
+these incidents and who may be liable for your injuries.

 At The Law Offices of David Henderson, I can effectively advocate for just

 Anchorage personal injury attorney with nearly 20 years of experience, I am

 committed to going to great lengths to achieve successful results, and have obtained

 millions on behalf of clients throughout the years.

 Get started on your case by calling (888) 295-6566 today to discuss your claim.

 Under the “one bite rule,” a dog’s owner may be liable